Hair Products for Eczema: Scalp & Skin Flare Ups

 1. Fragrance (Parfum)

-Often listed vaguely on ingredient labels, synthetic and even natural fragrances are one of the most common eczema triggers.
-They can cause flare-ups on the scalp, ears, forehead, and neck.
+Often listed vaguely on ingredient labels, synthetic and even “natural” essential oil fragrances are one of the most common eczema triggers and allergens globally.
+They can cause flare ups on the scalp, ears, forehead, and neck.
+“Unscented” products may still contain masking fragrances, so look for “fragrance free.”

 2. Sulfates (Sodium Lauryl Sulfate, Sodium Laureth Sulfate)